mafikes/sass-boilerplate/README.md

 Fully prepared the ecosystem.
 All source in folder build, all files are builded to public folder.

+- Project use only bootstrap 4 grid on flexbox (vendors)
+- Use normalize

 ### Start
 ```
 git clone git@github.com:mafikes/sass-boilerplate.git